karip/toisto-au-test-suite/README.md

  - `invalid` - contains invalid AU files

 The `invalid` folder contains invalid AU files.
 The readers may or may not read them, but hopefully they won't crash reading them.
+All files in the `invalid` folder have been marked to be ignored in the results.

 Note: Some apps (Audacity and QuickTime Player 7) export only a 24-byte header, but the [spec](https://docs.oracle.com/cd/E36784_01/html/E36882/au-4.html) says that